From whistleblower laws to unions: How Google’s AI ethics meltdown could shape policy

 For a variety of reasons, sources cited for this article cautiously supported additional whistleblower protections.
 Colclough supports some form of special protections like whistleblower laws but believes it should be part of a broader plan.
 Such laws may be particularly helpful when it comes to the potential deployment of AI likely to harm lives in areas where bias has already been found, like hiring, health care, and financial lending.

-Another option raised by Colclough: Give citizens the right to file grievances with government regulators.
+Another option Colclough raises: Give citizens the right to file grievances with government regulators.
 As a result of GDPR, EU citizens can report to a national data authority if they think a company is not in compliance with the law, and the national data authority is then obliged to investigate.
 Freedom from bias and a path toward redress are part of an algorithmic bill of rights proposed last year.

 Chowdhury said she supports additional protections, but she cautioned that whistleblowing should be a last resort.
 She expressed reservations on the grounds that whistleblowers who go public may be painted by conservatives or white supremacists as “SJW lefties trying to get a dunk.”